Disneyland On A Budget: 9 Tips To Save You Money

 • Plan to Fly into SNA (John Wayne Airport)

-• Choosing the John Wayne/Orange County airport to fly into will save you money on transportation to the parks since it’s only about 20 minutes away depending on traffic.
-And it’s an easy airport to navigate!
-Read all the options to get from John Wayne SNA to Disneyland.
+• Choosing the John Wayne/Orange County airport to fly into will save you money on transportation to the parks since it's only about 20 minutes away depending on traffic.
+And it's an easy airport to navigate!
+Read all the options for getting from John Wayne SNA to Disneyland.

 • Book your Get Away Today plan early

 • If you plan on using Get Away Today for your visit, book your trip far in advance.
-For example, if I book my Disneyland vacation using their site a year in advance I would get discount Disneyland tickets at the current prices before the next year’s price increase.
-All you need to do is put $175 down on your plan to hold it!
+For example, if I book my Disneyland vacation using their site a year in advance, I would get discount Disneyland tickets at the current prices before the next year's price increase.
+All you need to do is put $200 down on your plan to hold it!

 • Consider purchasing a Disneyland vacation package

 • At times, going this route can save you money in the long run.
-See our guide for full information on these packages and if they’re right for you.
+See our guide to Disneyland packages for all information on these packages and if they're right for you.

 • Buy Disney Gift Cards at Target

-Giving some thought to your vacation prior to arrival will save a lot of money in the long run.
-Once you arrive at your Disneyland Resort hotel or good neighbor hotel, you will be in tourist country where finding cheap items are tricky for groups doing Disneyland on a budget.
+Giving some thought to your vacation before arrival will save a lot of money in the long run.
+Once you arrive at your Disneyland Resort hotel or Good Neighbor hotel, you will be in tourist country, where finding cheap items can be tricky for groups doing Disneyland on a budget.

 2. Purchase Your Tickets Early Through Our Travel PartnerDisneyland budget: disneyand ticket in front of castle

-Our travel sponsors, Get Away Today, has the lowest prices hands down for Disneyland tickets and hotels.
-Get Away Today often does deals where you can purchase Disneyland tickets at child prices and other limited time offers.
-And after you book your trip you can call them anytime to make sure you are getting the best price!
-You can read my full and honest review on Get Away Today here– I’ve been using them even before I started writing for Mickey Visit.
+Our travel sponsor, Get Away Today, has the lowest prices hands down for Disneyland tickets and hotels.
+Get Away Today often does deals where you can purchase Disneyland tickets at child prices and other limited-time offers.
+After you book your trip, you can call them anytime to make sure you are getting the best price!
+You can read my full and honest review on Get Away Today here—I've been using them even before I started writing for Mickey Visit.

 You can also save some extra money if you plan on doing 1-Park Per Day Tickets rather than Park Hoppers.
 You can still effectively see everything at both parks if you have at least two days to spend.
 If you have only one day to spend, it’s worth purchasing Park Hoppers so you can see everything there is to do!

-To check out our full list of Disneyland discount finds, click here to see our guide on Disneyland discount tickets.
+To check out our full list of Disneyland discount finds, see our guide on Disneyland discount tickets.
 Every little bit saved adds up and is crucial to doing Disneyland on a budget!

-Choosing a hotel that isn’t ‘fancy’ will also help save money.
+Choosing a hotel that isn't “fancy” will also help save money.
 If you think about it, most of your time will be spent in the parks anyways.
-As long as it’s clean, do you really need tons of fancy amenities?
-For example, the Clarion is a common budget option with free breakfast for Get Away Today guests, it’s on the bus route, and it’s clean.
+As long as it's clean, do you really need tons of fancy amenities?
+For example, the Clarion is a common budget option with free breakfast for Get Away Today guests, it's on the bus route, and it's clean.
 You can read my full and honest review on the Clarion here.
-It’s an older and basic hotel but it will serve your needs for your stay.
+It's an older and basic hotel, but it will serve your needs for your stay.
 You can ask a Get Away Today agent for recommendations on cheap and clean hotels in the area.
+See some of our favorite cheap Disneyland hotels!

-Get Away Today also offers layaway plans which is a huge benefit for families planning a Disneyland vacation on a budget.
-Once you select a hotel and date, you can put $175 down to reserve your dates and then make payments on the rest.
-Your full package doesn’t have to be paid off until two weeks before your travel date.
-That’s a great way to work towards your vacation!
-You can book up to a year in advance and set up a payment plan that drafts automatically, if you like.
+Get Away Today also offers layaway plans, which is a huge benefit for families planning a Disneyland vacation on a budget.
+Once you select a hotel and date, you can put $200 down to reserve your dates and then make payments on the rest.
+Your full package doesn't have to be paid off until nine days before your travel date.
+That's a great way to work towards your vacation!
+You can book up to a year in advance and set up a payment plan that drafts automatically if you'd like.

 4. Save On Disneyland Transportation CostsRed Car Trolley coming down the road